kernelcrash/ti994a-rom-grom-ram-and-floppy-emulator/README.md

 Now boot up the TI-99/4A.
 Go straight in to kctfs, find your 'pcard-test1' or whatever you called it and select.
-Now the TI-99/4A reboots and instead of the usual 'press any key' screen, you just have a cyan screen for quite some time (this is where that actiity LED comes in handy).
+Now the TI-99/4A reboots and instead of the usual 'press any key' screen, you just have a cyan screen for quite some time (this is where that activity LED comes in handy).
 Eventually you should see 'System Initialised' and the top menu of the p-system.